 I do think a lot about what I am doing both as a teacher and writer.
 So, I imagine I am attempting to be authentic in what I am doing.
 I question whether my praxis (my beliefs correspond with my actions) is authentic..not just me going with the flow because that is the easy way to go about life.
 As I said earlier, I am never sure if what I do is effective or worth doing at all.
 I will fluctuate between thinking I am a decent teacher, or writer, to thinking I am a fraud, fooling everyone, even myself.

 And that is the point I think of life: to try to be brutally honest with oneself, to never settle back and assume you know what it is all about, because one can never know.
 Which is not to say that we should not try to understand our lives, we should always be trying, even if we know we shall never know.
 Embrace the vast absurdity of the universe with a passionate intensity, not matter how pointless.
 It is the process and the awareness of the life you are living that makes the life have meaning and be worth living.

-I wrote this two years ago on the day of the Parkland massacre.
+I wrote this three years ago on the day of the Parkland massacre.
 I think about my students every time there is another school shooting.
 And there always seems to be another shooting.
 And still nothing is done.
 This poem was published by Shantih Journal.